 The impact: Between June and December 2018, more than 18,000 people lost healthcare coverage in Arkansas, the first state to impose these work requirements, according to the Arkansas Department of Human Services.
 This happened for a variety of reasons: Some recipients didn’t know about the requirements due to relocation or lack of a permanent address; others are unable to work on account of disability, chronic illness or logistical barriers like transportation or childcare.

-Such Medicaid work requirements “or other barriers could scare away or disqualify Medicaid-eligible individuals in their state,” said Nadereh Pourat, a professor of health policy and management at the University of California Los Angeles Fielding School of Public Health and the associate director of the UCLA Center for Health Policy Research.
+Such Medicaid work requirements “or other barriers could scare away or disqualify Medicaid-eligible individuals in their state,” says Nadereh Pourat, a professor of health policy and management at the University of California Los Angeles Fielding School of Public Health and the associate director of the UCLA Center for Health Policy Research.

 Expect work requirements to remain a hot-button issue.